USEPA/SSN2/README.md

 ## Contributing to `SSN2`

-We encourage users to propose changes to `SSN2`.
-Please see our contributing guide (`CONTRIBUTING.md`) for more detail.
+We encourage users to report bugs and/or contribute to `SSN2`.
+For more detail on how to do this, please see our contributing guide (`CONTRIBUTING.md`).

+## Getting Help

+There are several ways to get help with `SSN2`:

+1. Open a GitHub issue [link here](https://github.com/USEPA/SSN2/issues).
+2. Email the SSN support team (support@spatialstreamnetworks.com or Dumelle.Michael@epa.gov)
+3. Post on a support website like Stack Overflow or Cross Validated.

 ## Example Usage